smartnews/yoya-thumber/README.md

  $ thumberd -local localhost:8000
 ```

 The HTTP server of thumberd (yoya-thumber) starts up.
-In this case, we will wait at the port 8000, but only access from localhost will be accepted.
+In this case, yoya-thumber will wait at the port 8000, but only access from localhost will be accepted.
 If you do not want to restrict the source host, you should do as following.

 ```
  $ thumberd -local 0.0.0.0:8000
 ```

+Note that you must put the config file `thumberd.toml` in your current directory or in the `/etc` directory.
+You can find a sample of config file at: https://github.com/smartnews/yoya-thumber/blob/master/files/thumberd.toml

 ### URL example